The Board of Trustees

 Jenny Ashworth - Chair of Trustees

-Jenny works as an Assistant Principal in a large local tertiary College and has over 15 years of experience in the education sector covering the breadth of primary, secondary and Further Education.
-Jenny is a highly motivated and experienced Senior Manager with excellent communication skills.
-During her career, Jenny’s driven approach to projects and proven people-management skills have yielded excellent results.
+Jenny has over 15 years of experience in the education sector covering the breadth of primary, secondary and Further Education – most recently working as Assistant Principal at one of the largest Further Education Colleges in the country.
+Jenny is a highly motivated and experienced leader with excellent communication skills.
+During her career, Jenny’s driven approach to projects and proven people-management skills have yielded excellent results, always ensuring that children and young people are at the heart of every decision.
 A friendly, professional manner have supported Jenny’s vast experience as an educator and a manager.
 Jenny has held Governor roles at Brymore Academy, Cannington Primary and Bridgwater College Trust, all of which have given her an insight to all aspects of governance within various educational settings.

 Trevor Hains - Vice Chair of Trustees (BSC Hons)